-Staff also is working as a liaison between local governments and SCDOT to identify local road construction projects within the region.
-Recent projects include several Elderly and Disabled Transportation projects for York County, valued at \$187,500.
+Staff also is working as a liaison between local governments and SCDOT to identify local road construction projects within the region and to provide grant support for such projects.
+Recent projects include several Enhanced Mobility of Seniors and Individuals with Disabilities transportation projects for Lancaster and York Counties, valued at \$229,141.
 Staff continues to support and coordinate mass transit Demand-Response service in Chester, Lancaster and York Counties.
+In Union County staff helped obtain a \$43,750 grant from SC DOT to do a Transit Feasibility Study.